scalar-labs/scalardl-java-client-sdk/docs/dl-getting-started.md

 In Scalar DL 1.0, `asset_id` is not a reserved json key name and you can use any json key name, but this will probably be changed in future versions.
 (`asset_id` and `asset_ids` will be reserved for future enhancements.)

+## Create your own contracts

+As we explained above, what you need to create your own contracts is extend the `Contract` class and override the `invoke` method as you like.
+We are preparing more sample contracts, so please wait for an update.

+To quickly run and test your contrats in your local environment, [Scalar DL Emulator](https://github.com/scalar-labs/scalardl-emulator) might be useful.
+It uses a mutable in-memory ledger instead of an immutable ledger database and provides an interactive interface, making it easy to do trial and error testing.

 ## Interact with ClientService